ChristianGroentved/Proxmox_Terraform/README.md

 terraform init
 ```
 ## 3. Configure Proxmox provider
 First we comfigure the connection settings for Proxmox.
-To improve readability we keep the variables in the vars.tf file and info on provider in provider.tf.
+To improve readability we keep the variables in the vars.tf file and info on provider in providers.tf.
 First we start with the vars.tf

 ```shell
 variable "pm_api_url" {